siwei-lu/kommit/README.md

 # kommit

-Format your git commit messages by a set of plugins.
+Format your git commit messages by a set of middlewares.

 ## Usage